-Each fall, we hold a welcome back event, the Off-Campus Study Fair, Speed Advising, a Photo Contest, and International Education Week, a week of internationally-themed events.
-In the spring semester, we hold another welcome back event with the student club, Lively Lucy, a resume workshop with the Career Development Center, and the Show & Tell contest.
+Each fall, we typically hold a welcome back event, the Off-Campus Study Fair, Speed Advising, a Photo Contest, and International Education Week, a week of internationally-themed events.
+In the spring semester, we typically hold another welcome back event with the student club, Lively Lucy, a resume workshop with the Career Development Center, and the Show & Tell contest.

 RE-ADJUSTING TO life at skidmore

 Many of the feelings you may experience stem from the change you have undergone personally and ambiguity about how the new, changed you fits into your old life.
 It is important to remember that change is a positive thing.
 You have new ideas and a better sense of who you are.
 The trick is to figure out how to incorporate your new perspectives into your life at Skidmore College.

 There are several things you can do to feel comfortable once again in the United States